nikhilch23/git_github/3. Cloning a repo/README.md

 # Let's start your journey with Git.

 ### 1. Creating a local repository.
 (Git command: git init)
-- Create a new folder (my-project).
-- Use cd command to go to newly created folder.
-- Type the following command:
-> $ git init
-- This will create a .git file in the directory with a basic skeleton without any commits.
+- Simply cd into the directory you want to track and simply type `git init`.
+This will create a `.git` file in the directory with a basic skeleton without any commits.

 ### 2. Creating a repository on Github.
 (Git command: git remote)

 ### 3. Checking files which can be commited.
 (Git command: git status)
-- Type the following command:
-> $ git status
+>`$ git status`

-- This will list the files that can be commited.
+-This will list the files that have been changed in red and those which can be commited in green

-- There might be some files in your local repository which you do not want to make public.
-- So to ignore such files, we create a .gitignore file using command:
+- To ignore files create a `.gitignore` file using `touch .gitignore`
-> $ touch .gitignore
-- Now open this .gitignore file and add names of files you want to ignore.
+- Open this using text editor and add names of files you want to ignore.

-4. Creating a new file in folder.
-- Create a new text file.
-- Again do:
-> $ git status
-- Now you will see a file there in your status output.

 ### 5. Staging Area.
 - Moving files to staging area: